 Variants & features

-Apart from the limited-run special launch edition Project 5, the Hyundai Ioniq 5 is being offered in the UK in three different variants – SE Connect, Premium and Ultimate
+The Hyundai Ioniq 5 is being offered in the UK in three different variants – SE Connect, Premium and Ultimate.

 All the three variants come standard with features such as 19-inch alloy wheels, full LED lamps all around, rear parking sensors and camera, 12.3-inch touchscreen infotainment system, wireless charging, ambient lighting, height adjustment for both front seats, cloth upholstery, ambient lighting and electronic parking brake.
 These variants also get standard safety features that include highway drive assist, navigation based smart cruise control, intelligent speed limit assist, lane keep assist with lane following assist and driver attention alert.